paser-group/KubeSec/README.md

 - cd SLI-KUBE-WORK/KubeSec-master/
 - python3 main.py

-### Build and run SLIKube locally
+### Instruction to Build and run SLI-KUBE locally

 You can also build the docker container locally.

-After running the tool, you will find a CSV file called 'slikube_results.csv' and a SARIF file called 'slikube_results.sarif' in the scanned directory.
+The tool uses [`yq`](https://github.com/mikefarah/yq) as a pre-requisite.
+Run the following command to build the docker image and run the container.

 ```bash
 # Build the image